XCFDs are complex instruments. They are high-risk investments with a potential to lose money quickly.

 Market Average

-Comparison of fees at FBS against the market average.
+Comparison of FBS fees with market averages.

 icon